jpancoast-kenzan/spinnaker-terraform/AWS.md

 Jenkins: Default instance type: t2.small (can be changed in terraform.tfvars).
 Where your Jenkins jobs reside, obviously.

 Spinnaker: Default instance type: m4.2xlarge (can be changed in terraform.tfvars but this is the smallest recommended size due to Spinnakers memory requirements).
-Access to this host is tunneled/port forwarded through the bastion because it currently has no authorization or authentication available.
+Access to this host is tunneled/port forwarded through the bastion because Spinnaker currently has no authorization or authentication available.

 Other things the terraform does:
 * Creates an internal DNS zone